8 Places that Prove Appalachia Is America’s Haunted Playground

 Point Pleasant, West Virginia

-In the center of a small West Virginia town where the Ohio River meets the Kanawha, you'll see a human-sized statue of a red-eyed, birdlike figure with beaked mouth agape and four pointed fingers outstretched.
-That's Point Pleasant's local celebrity, the Mothman, reportedly seen in the area from November 1966 to December 1967.
+In the center of a small West Virginia town where the Ohio River meets the Kanawha, you'll see a human-sized statue of a red-eyed, birdlike figure, its beaked mouth agape and four pointed fingers outstretched.
+That's Point Pleasant's local celebrity, the Mothman, reportedly spotted in the area from November 1966 to December 1967.
 Toward the end of the winged creature's reign of terror, the Silver Bridge in Point Pleasant collapsed, killing 46 people.
-The creature’s connection to the deadly incident became the plot of a 2002 film, The Mothman Prophecies, starring Laura Linney and Richard Gere.
+The creature’s connection to the deadly incident was subsequently captured onscreen in The Mothman Prophecies, a 2002 thriller starring Laura Linney and Richard Gere.

 Today, Point Pleasant cashes in on its urban legend with Mothman-themed cafe specialties, a museum and research center, and an annual festival where locals dress in their best moth-inspired garb.